Select Page

 TOM RIELLY

-Community Director, TED, Film & LGBTQ+ Producer/Activist
+Film & LGBTQ+ Producer/Activist

-Along with TED Fellow William Kamkwamba, best-selling author of The Boy Who Harnessed the Wind, Tom founded Moving Windmills Project, a 15-year-old NGO that works on innovation and community economic development in Malawi.
+Along with TED Fellow William Kamkwamba, best-selling author of The Boy Who Harnessed the Wind, Tom founded Moving Windmills Project, a 15-year-old ambitious NGO that works on innovation and community economic development in rural Malawi.

 Tom was educated at The Sorbonne, Georgetown, and Yale, where he dropped out to enter the nascent tech industry.